 Are you are affected by any of the issues in the stories below?
 Or you are simply one of the thousands of people whose personal or family situation means that part-time working options are the only ones that can work for you?
-Please take this quiz from Hire Me My Way to get you started on the journey to more flexible working options:

 It can be really hard to get a new job on a part time basis without having to trade down your salary.
 This excellent resource gives detailed feedback and personalised advice based on your situation, helping you to get the flexible job of your dreams.

 Working Parents’ Horror Stories